Blac Chyna Spotted Without Engagement Ring Sparking Rumors She Was Using Rob Kardashian To Climb The Ladder

 — Blackaphillyated (@b_aphillyated) March 31, 2017

-It is unclear whether that was Chyna’s actual intention though she did claim to love Rob and wanted their relationship to work.
+It is unclear whether that was Chyna’s actual intention, though she did claim to love Rob and wanted their relationship to work.
 Things clearly did not work out the way she expected.
 Nevertheless, she has been doing really well for herself in terms of business, thus casting more uncertainty.
-Whether or not Chyna was really after the Kardashian trademark for her own personal gain is anyone’s guess but it would be really shady if she was only using Rob to get her way.
+Whether or not Chyna was really after the Kardashian trademark for her own personal gain is anyone’s guess, but it would be really shady if she was only using Rob to get her way.

 [Featured Image by Raoul Gatchalian/AP Images]